 As of now, our National Conference “Uniting for Hope” is still scheduled for July 10-12 in Washington DC.
 In the event that a physical conference won’t be possible, we’re working on a plan to take the largest conference for ovarian cancer information virtual!
 A decision will be made by early April, and we appreciate your patience as we navigate this together.
 Have questions?
 Please send us an email.

 If you’re an ovarian cancer patient and are feeling overwhelmed by the news, and unsure of what it means for you, remember that help is just a phone call away.
-Our oncology social worker, Tracy, is here for you, and available to chat Monday through Friday.
-Call 212-268-1002 and ask for Tracy, and if she misses your call she’ll get back to you within 24 hours.
+You can call 212-268-1002 and ask to speak with our oncology social worker, who is available to chat Monday through Friday.
+If she misses your call she’ll get back to you within 24 hours.

 Need a listening ear?
 Find connection through our Woman to Woman peer support program.
 It’s completely virtual and open to all gynecologic cancer patients.
 Just fill out a form telling us a little bit about yourself, and we’ll match you with a trained mentor who will offer the kind of support and comfort that can only be found in someone with their own experience with a gynecologic cancer.
 You’ll be able to chat with your mentor over the phone, through Skype, or email message.